tamarin-prover/tamarin-prover/misc/cleandot/README.md

 ------------

 Currently, we are installing this program by effectively locally replacing `dot`.

-(There should be some discussion on how to handle this in the official releases, because the additional dependencies introduced are not so nice.)
+The program now assumes the "real" `dot` program resides in `/usr/bin/dot`.
+If this is not the case for your setup, you should change the appropriate line in the `execDot` function (as of writing, the path is specified on line 603 of `tamarin-cleandot.py`).

  1. Make a softlink called `dot` to `tamarin-cleandot.py` in a local directory.